MendaciousQuark/quoridor-drl-reward-shaping/README.md

 - Count and plot shared flags.
 - Read and plot cumulative line graphs.
 - Compare and plot trends of the best agents.

+## Getting Started with the Codebase

+To effectively understand and navigate the codebase, it is recommended to follow a specific order of study.
+This structured approach will help you grasp the fundamental concepts and how they interact within the framework.

+### Foundation Classes
+1. **Board Class**: Start with the Board class to understand the layout and basic functioning of the Quoridor game board.
+2. **Cell Class**: Next, explore the Cell class to get acquainted with the properties of individual cells on the board.
+3. **Pawn Class**: The Pawn class will help you understand the attributes and actions of the pawns used in the game.

+### Game State to Model State Conversion
+- **BoardToStateConverter Class**: This class is crucial for learning how the game state is converted into a model state that the neural network can process.
+Understanding this class is key for bridging the game mechanics with the learning algorithms.

+### Reinforcement Learning Agent
+- **DQNAgent in deep_q_learning.py**: Before moving on to training, familiarize yourself with the `DQNAgent` class in `deep_q_learning.py`.
+This class is essential for understanding the reinforcement learning algorithms that drive agent behavior.

+### Training Flow
+- **training_setup.py**: Begin understanding the training flow by reading this script.
+This script handles the control flow going through the IL, DRL and GA steps iteratively.
+- **train.py**: Follow up with the train.py script to understand actual training process of the agents.

+### Deep Learning Model and Adaptation
+- **model.py**: This file is critical for understanding how the rewards are structured and how mutations in the learning process occur.
+It contains the definitions and functionalities related to the neural network model.

+### Main Program Control
+- **main.py**: This script integrates all components and shows how to control the overall program flow.
+It is essential for seeing how all parts of the project come together in operation.

+### Additional Information
+While other files in the repository provide more detailed functionalities and enhancements, the files listed above are sufficient to gain a basic understanding of the core operations of the project.

 ## Development and Testing
 - **Programming Language**: Python